The Starknet page of Bitcoin Layers is under development.

 Starknet is exploring a hybrid DA solution, known as a volition.
 The volition model offers multiple DA options, such as Ethereum blobspace, Starknet DA, or third-party solutions such as Celestia.
 Importantly, this model would allow for users to choose their preferred DA solution per transaction.
 High value per byte transactions would favor Ethereum DA, while low value per byte transactions would logically use alternative DA.
 This is particularly relevant for the move to Bitcoin, as Bitcoin DA is considerably more scarce than Ethereum blobspace.

-A concern with rollups on Bitcoin is the potential introduction of MEV.
+A concern with rollups, and alternative rollups, on Bitcoin is the potential introduction of MEV.
 If Bitcoin miners have exclusive rights in ordering rollup transactions, especially those with more expressive execution environments, miners have opportunities to extract MEV through a variety of mechanisms.
 This is known as based sequencing.
 If Bitcoin rollups implemented based sequencing, miners could invest into more sophisticated block building infrastructure to extract more harmful MEV for increased profits.
 This could raise the barrier to entry for mining, and potentially introduce centralizing pressures.

 Starknet is currently sequenced (ordered) by a centralized sequencer.
 The Starknet community has additionally researched decentralized sequencer, but have focused on alternative consensus protocols taking on this role (CometBFT as an example).